OpenTreeOfLife/propinquity/grafted_solution/README.md

 Requires that otcetera tools be on your PATH.

-The only artifact is:
+Two artifacts:
- * `grafted_solution.tre`: A newick tree file containing a single tree
+ * `grafted_solution.tre`: A newick tree file containing a single tree.
+Labels are ottid.
+ * `grafted_solution_ottnames.tre`: A newick tree file containing a single tree.
+Labels are 'ottname ottid'

 All subproblem solutions are read (`subproblem_solutions/ott######-solution.tre`) and then assembled into a single tree.